Top 10 Must-Have Forex Technical Indicators That Every Trader Should Use

 6. ATR

-ATR, aka Average True Range, is another technical indicator used in forex trading to measure volatility.
+ATR, or Average True Range, is another technical indicator used in forex trading to measure volatility.
 Developed by J. Welles Wilder, ATR calculates the average range of price movement over a specific period.

 If the ATR line is high, it indicates that the forex pair is experiencing high volatility.
-It's important to note that there can be sharp price movements during high volatility.
-So, using ATR, you can adjust your strategies accordingly.
+It's important to note that sharp price movements during high volatility, so using ATR allows you to adjust your strategies accordingly.

 When the ATR line is low, it illustrates low volatility.
-Forex pairs don't move much during low volatility, so you have to tweak your strategy according to the current market condition.
+Forex pairs tend not to move much during low volatility, so you should tweak your strategy based on the current market condition.

 7. Fibonacci